 On the Core website-http://bu.edu/core-students will find faculty office hours, reading lists, supplemental course material, a department activities and academic calendar, syllabi, tutor appointment forms and writing FAQs, and other resources.
-We hope you will also take advantage of the Core Blog at blogs.bu.edu/core, where you can stay up to date with Core events and participate in a wide-open conversation with Core lecturers and faculty about the issues of the course.
+We hope you will also take advantage of the Core Blog at blogs.bu.edu/core.

 Please note that your instructor may create an additional Blackboard course site for the members of your discussion seminar.